There are multiple levels at which PageSeeder utilizes caching to improve performance. This entry is specifically oriented to HTTP caching.

-When the PageSeeder Server re-validates a resource (and the request is successful), it will either return:
+When the PageSeeder Server re-validates a resource (and the request is successful), it returns either of these:

-The browser will not attempt to connect to the server while the resource is considered fresh.
+The browser doesn’t attempt to connect to the server while the resource is considered fresh.

 See also Hypertext Transfer Protocol -- HTTP/1.1 .

 Following are the different ways the browser retrieves resources.
 These are dependent on the action from the user.